 Bisphenol-A and epichlorohydrin are the main constituents to synthesize prepolymers for epoxy resins and adhesives.
 For this purpose, firstly, bisphenol A is treated with a base and converted into its anion, which acts as a nucleophile in an SN2 reaction with epichlorohydrin.

 It is to be noted that each epichlorohydrin molecule can react with two molecules of bisphenol A. Once by nucleophilic substitution displacement of chloride and the other by the nucleophilic opening of the epoxide ring.
-These two Bisphenol-A molecules react with two epichlorohydrin molecules simultaneously to form long chain prepolymer.
+These two Bisphenol-A molecules react with two epichlorohydrin molecules simultaneously to form a long-chain prepolymer.
 Both ends of the prepolymer contain an epoxy ring.

 In medicinal chemistry